john-thuo1/Multilingual_SentimentAnalysis_Tool/README.md

 ## Overview

 The Multilingual Sentiment Analysis Tool is a powerful solution designed to help businesses gain valuable insights into customer sentiments across multiple languages.
-By analyzing review scores and providing actionable recommendations, this tool empowers businesses to make data-driven decisions and enhance customer satisfaction.
+By analyzing review scores and providing actionable recommendations using OpenAI GPT models, this tool empowers local businesses to make data-driven decisions and enhance customer satisfaction.

 ![Tool Preview](tool_preview.png)